SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    A stack is a useful collection model whenever you need a strict “last in, first out” approach to managing a collection.

-The illustration below shows the push / pop behavior for a stack:
+The illustration below shows the push and pop behavior for a stack:

 .. image:: ../images/stackPushPop_2x.png
    :align: center